Identifying Majorana vortex modes via non-local transport: Introduction

 Recently, progress in this direction was made in a variety of novel ``Fu-Kane'' materials that combine bulk superconductivity with two-dimensional surface Dirac states of topological origin and feature $E_1$ on the order of a few hundred $\mu eV$.
-Prominent example materials with claims for MZM based on LDOS measurements are the iron-based superconductors $\mathrm{FeTe_{0.55}Se_{0.45}}$ \cite{Wang2018,Kong2019,Machida2019,Wang2021a,Zhang2019,Kreisel2020}, $\mathrm{\left(Li_{0.84}Fe_{0.16}\right)}\mathrm{OHFeSe}$\cite{LiuPRX2018, Zhang2021} or the transition metal dichalcogenide $\mathrm{2M-WS_2}$\cite{Yuan2019a}.
+Prominent example materials with claims for MVM based on LDOS measurements are the iron-based superconductors $\mathrm{FeTe_{0.55}Se_{0.45}}$ \cite{Wang2018,Kong2019,Machida2019,Wang2021a,Zhang2019,Kreisel2020}, $\mathrm{\left(Li_{0.84}Fe_{0.16}\right)}\mathrm{OHFeSe}$\cite{LiuPRX2018, Zhang2021}, $\mathrm{LiFeAs}$\cite{Kong2021}, $\mathrm{CaKFe_4As_4}$\cite{Liu2020} or the transition metal dichalcogenide $\mathrm{2M-WS_2}$\cite{Yuan2019a,Li2021}.
 Besides the agreement of the observed energy spacings with the above theory, another point consistent with the existence of MVMs is the non-oscillatory radial profile of the MVM-LDOS\citep{Zhang2021}.

 On the other hand, for the same sample of $\mathrm{FeTe_{0.55}Se_{0.45}}$, a coexistence of topological vortices and trivial vortices (with CdGM spectra in accordance with $m=\pm\frac{1}{2},\pm\frac{3}{2},...$) has been reported \citep{Kong2019}.
 A possible explanation is a high sensitivity of the surface topological superconducting phase to the exact stoichiometric composition and local chemical potential \citep{Zhang2019,Li2020,Wang2021a}.
-There are other concerns regarding the MZM interpretation of experimental results in the putative Fu-Kane materials.
+There are other concerns regarding the MVM interpretation of experimental results in the putative Fu-Kane materials.
 They include the possible trivial origin of a non-split zero-energy vortex bound state \citep{Kim2021}, the sensitivity of the vortex subgap state's energy spacings to the pairing profile $\Delta(r)$ and to impurities\citep{Chen2021}, or the lack of a robustly quantized conductance plateau in a strong-coupling transport experiment \citep{Zhu2020}.
-Thus, up to date, the existence of MVMs in the putative Fu-Kane materials remains controversial, and is quite reminiscent of the situation in the aforementioned one-dimensional platforms.

 In this work we propose a framework to identify the presence (or absence) of MVMs in the two-dimensional platform using ideas of non-local transport first developed for one-dimensional superconducting heterostructures \citep{Danon2020}.
 In particular, we propose to use a non-local transport measurement to spatially map the ratio $[q/n](\mathbf{r})$ of local charge-density ($q$) and probability-density ($n$) of sub-gap wavefunctions at various energies.
 We discuss how the data reveals tell-tale signatures of either topological MVM or ordinary CdGM states.
 In contrast to a closely related pioneering experiment on a one-dimensional quantum wire \citep{Menard2020}, the application of the proposed technique to realistic vortex modes comes with a number of important modifications: In the one-dimensional wire case, the spatial resolution is usually limited to the positions of the tunneling contacts at the two ends of the wire as STM is not applicable.
 In the two-dimensional case at least one of the two required surface contacts can be realized as a movable STM tip (see ``T'' in Fig.~\ref{fig:Schematic}), which is sufficient to achieve a spatially resolved $q/n$.
 The second contact (``C'') can be another STM tip\cite{Li2013-4tip, Clark2013, Clark2014}, if available, or any other extended type of electrical contact like a patterned metallic overlayer or a graphene flake.